 Mitochondria are the energy organelles or "power plants" and generate about 90 percent of the ATP needed by the cells for survival.
 Mitochondria are rod-shaped or oval, and are about the size of bacteria.
-Mitochondria are thought to have originated as ancient bacteria that were engulfed, or invaded, by primitive cells early in evolutionary history, thus accounting for them possessing their own distinct DNA.
-In some cells mitochondria for interconnected networks, called the mitochondrial reticulum, increase the efficiency of distribution of substrates needed for ATP synthesis.
+Mitochondria are thought to have originated as ancient bacteria that were engulfed, or invaded, by primitive cells early in evolutionary history, thus accounting for them possessing their own distinct DNA, mitochondrial DNA (mtDNA).